Diablo2009/steamdeck-pacman/README.md

 ## Install

 To install `steamdeck-pacman`, go to the [latest release](https://github.com/Diablo2009/steamdeck-pacman/releases/latest) and download the `steamdeck-pacman.pkg.tar.zst` file.
 Open up the terminal, type `passwd` to change your password, then type `sudo steamos-readonly disable`, then `cd Downloads`, then `sudo pacman -U steamdeck-pacman.pkg.tar.zst`.
-Then press `y` when it asks you whether you want to install the file.
-After type `sudo steamos-readonly enable`.
+Then press `y` when it asks you whether you want to install the file, then `sudo steamos-readonly enable`.

+## Set Up PATH

+To setup your path, open up `~/.bashrc` in either `kate`, `nano`, or `vim`.
+If using `kate`, go to the bottom of the file by scrolling down and add the following text: `export PATH=$PATH:/home/steamdeck-pacman/pacman/usr/bin`.
+Then in a terminal session, type `source ~/.bashrc`.
+And you're done.

 ## How to Contribute